 Question 9: Drinking

-One cannot very well advise an agent as to how much he should drink on a given occasion; it depends on many factors.
+One cannot very well advise a good spy as to how much he should drink on a given occasion; it depends on many factors.
 A good rule is to stay well within the limits of your known drinking capacity.